solarwinds/solarwinds-apm-ruby/README.md

 ### The Install Generator

-The appoptics gem provides a Rails generator used to seed an initializer where you can configure and control `tracing_mode` and [other options](http://docs.appoptics.solarwinds.com/Instrumentation/ruby.html#configuring-instrumentation).
+The appoptics_apm gem provides a Rails generator used to seed an initializer where you can configure and control `tracing_mode` and [other options](http://docs.appoptics.com/kb/apm_tracing/ruby/configure).

 To run the install generator run: